garrandall/popular-music-data/tracks/the-joker-the-steve-miller-band.md

 I really love your peaches
 Want to shake your tree
-Lovey-dovey, lovey-dovey, lovey-dovey all the time Ooo-eee baby, I'll sure show you a good time
+Lovey-dovey, lovey-dovey, lovey-dovey all the time Ooo-ee baby, I'll sure show you a good time

 Cause I'm a picker
 I'm a grinner